 CrisisWatch is our global conflict tracker, a tool designed to help decision-makers prevent deadly violence by keeping them up-to-date with developments in over 70 conflicts and crises, identifying trends and alerting them to risks of escalation and opportunities to advance peace.

-Looking back to February, our monthly conflict tracker highlights deteriorations in eight countries and conflict areas.
+Our monthly conflict tracker highlights deteriorations in five countries in August.